-For the purpose of this assessment, special status wildlife species are those species listed by the USFWS under the federal ESA or by the CDFG under the CESA.
+"Special status wildlife species", as used in this assessment, meets the definition of rare or endangered under the California Environmental Quality Act (Section 15380 CEQA Guidelines), or are considered candidates for state or federal listing as threatened or endangered, or are listed by local agencies as locally rare.
 Special status wildlife species also include those species identified as "species of special concern" by the CDFG.
-Table 16 lists all of the special status wildlife species known to occur in the Project vicinity as identified through a search of the CNDDB database for special status species within the area defined by the nine USGS 7.5-minute topographic quadrangle maps centered on the "Old Mammoth" quadrangle in which the MP-I Replacement Project is located.
-In addition to the identified special status species, the CDFG specifically requested that the EIR address the potential impacts of the Project on mule deer (Odocoileus hemionus).
+Table 20 lists all of the special status wildlife species known to occur in the Project vicinity as identified through a search of the CNDDB database for special status species within the area defined by the nine USGS 7.5-minute topographic quadrangle maps centered on the "Old Mammoth" quadrangle in which the MP-I Replacement Project is located.